Charting the course

 Remuneration Committee

-The terms of reference require that the RC shall comprise not less than three members and a majority of the committee, including the Chairman, shall be Independent Non-executive Directors.
-Currently, members of the RC are Dr Khoo Cheng Hoe Andrew (Chairman), Ms Chong Chuan Neo and Ms Wong Pik Kuen Helen.
+The RC has written terms of reference that describe the responsibilities of its members.
+The terms of reference require that the RC shall comprise not less than three members and a majority of them, including the Chairman, shall be INEDs.